ws-slideshow/ws-slideshow-app/README.md

 ## Tests

-Make sure that you have followed the [build instruction](#build-instruction) above.

-Also, [PhantomJS](http://phantomjs.org/) has to be installed on your machine.
+Make sure that you have followed the [build instruction](#build-instruction) above and [PhantomJS](http://phantomjs.org/) is installed on your machine.

-Last of all there is [an unfixed issue](https://github.com/lazd/gulp-karma/issues/4) using gulp-karma with additional plugins.
-To fix it, all needed plugins have NOT to be installed into `{project_folder}/node_modules/` but into `{project_folder}/node_modules/gulp-karma/node_modules/` as follow:

-    cd {project_folder}/node_modules/gulp-karma/node_modules/
-    npm install --save-dev karma-mocha
-    npm install --save-dev karma-chai
-    npm install --save-dev karma-sinon
-    npm install --save-dev karma-phantomjs-launcher
-    npm install --save-dev karma-coffee-preprocessor

 Running unit tests: